-- Hashimoto's thyroiditis facts
+- Hashimoto's thyroiditis definition and facts

 - What causes Hashimoto's thyroiditis?

 - What about Hashimoto's thyroiditis and pregnancy or trying to conceive?